roadiz/roadiz/README.md

-# Renzo
+# Roadiz
 ## REZO ZERO CMS

-Renzo is a polymorphic CMS based on a node system which can handle many type of services.
+Roadiz is a polymorphic CMS based on a node system which can handle many type of services.
 It’s based on Symfony components and Doctrine ORM for maximum performances and security.

-* *Renzo CMS* is released under **MIT** licence
+* *Roadiz CMS* is released under **MIT** licence
 * *RZ Icons* font-icon is released under **MIT** licence too
 * *Rezo-Zero Sans* font is released under **GPL+FE** licence and is edited by *Nonpareille* type foundry